felixm3/coursework-workshops-bootcamps-lectures-etc/stat-learning-machine-learning-R/01-kNN-and-Crossvalidation.md

 [Each row
 is](https://hastie.su.domains/ElemStatLearn/datasets/zip.info.txt) the
-256 normalized grayscale values of the 16 x 16 pixel image of a digit.
+256 normalized grayscale values of the 16 x 16 pixel image of a handwritten digit.

 The first column contains the identity (label) of the digit.
 The last column of `usps_train` is all NA.